-Dr. Agwu, a Professor of Mathematics has lamented the scarcity of Mathematics of African origin in the field and is working in partnership with the Centre for Gender Issues in Science and Technology (CEGIST) to stimulate improved interest of Africans in the field of Mathematics which is generally acknowledged as the backbone of Science courses.
+Dr. Agwu, a Professor of Mathematics has lamented the scarcity of Mathematicians of African origin in the field and is therefore working in partnership with the Centre for Gender Issues in Science and Technology (CEGIST) to stimulate improved interest of Africans in the field of Mathematics which is generally acknowledged as the backbone of Science courses.

-CEGIST’s Carnegie Program to be presented in New York:
+CEGIST’s Carnegie Program Presented in New York:

-On November 12th, 2014, Dr. NkechiAgwu will be presenting some of the outcomes of the CEGIST-FUTA workshops held while she was with us in August.
+On November 12, 2014, Dr. Nkechi Agwu presented some of the outcomes of the CEGIST-FUTA workshops held while she was with us in August.
 The invitation came from the Africana Studies Faculty Interest Group through the Center for Teaching and Learning (CETLS).
-The program will take place in CETLS from 1:00-2:00 pm
+The program took place in CETLS from 1:00-2:00 pm